jeje42/Metesic/README.md

 It was fun for me to create this app with this technology which was entirely new for me.

 I have just used it for my personal need, but much work needs to be done.
-First fonctionalities are here :
+First functionalities are here :

   - Scan server's folders to import videos in the app
   - During import, associate videos to categories
   - Videos search on name and categories selection